MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

 Sample config files for all of the actions can be found in the `Example` folder under DMA installation path: AssessSampleConfigFile.json, PerfDataCollectionSampleConfigFile.json, and GetSkuRecommendationSampleConfigFile.json.

-After the command executes, the performance and configuration data points are saved as a set of three *_Counters.csv files per target instance, each containing the server and instance name.
-You can use this file as input for the next part of the process, which will provide SKU recommendations for Azure SQL Database, Azure SQL Managed Instance or SQL Server on Azure VM.
+After the command executes, the performance and configuration data points are saved as a set of three *_Counters.csv files per target instance, each containing the server, and instance name.
+You can use this file as input for the next part of the process, which will provide SKU recommendations for Azure SQL Database, Azure SQL Managed Instance, or SQL Server on Azure VM.

 ## Use the console application to get SKU recommendations